THE BOONIES IN UTAH

-What Is It Like Making The Transition To Country Life?
+What I Found Out When Making The Transition To A Country Lifestyle

 Do you just move to the country life and into a home away from a city or urban environment without facing repercussions?
 Do you initiate any type of planning procedures before making the plunge?
-A drastic change like that should include minimum requirements before you forge ahead.
-You will be giving up certain amenities that you had become used to: quick access to shopping, city water supply, waste removal, and your favorite restaurants.
+A drastic change like that should include minimum personal requirements before you forge ahead.
+You will be giving up certain amenities that you had become used to: a quick access to shopping, a city water supply, waste removal, and your favorite restaurants.
 And what about services like cable TV or internet and telephone?
-Can you handle it all?
+Can you handle all that?

-I think there is a halfway point between all that you get (or don’t get) with a city or suburbanite life and total immersion into a country life.
+I think there is a halfway point between all that you get (or don’t get) with a city or suburbanite life and total immersion into a country lifestyle.
 You are looking for things like fresh air, trees that surround you, and peace of mind.
 You know that your new water supply will come from a well.
-That the waste tank will have to be maintained on a regular basis.
+That the septic waste tank will have to be maintained on a regular basis.
 Trash removal may require trips to the dump.
 With all that in mind, you just might be having second thoughts.

 In the city you could get to a grocery store within minutes.
 Restaurants were all over the place.
 Electronic gadgets had readily available networks to feed them.
 Home improvement and auto repair centers were close enough to meet your needs.
 Your garbage is picked up and endless water to your house only requires payments to the local utility.

-Back in the mid 1990’s, I was doing reconstruction work in Miami that resulted from devastation caused by Hurricane Andrew.
+Back in the mid 1990’s, I was doing reconstruction work in Miami that resulted in repairs to homes devastated by Hurricane Andrew.
 I was fed up with living in a motor home at a house owned by one of my clients, so I decided to leave the area altogether and live somewhere else.

-We did spend some time in a country life type of environment in a KOA campground not far away from our original location.
+While there, however, we did spend some time in a country life type of environment while parked at a KOA campground not far away from our original location.
 Having said that, though, we found that the only redeeming factor of living like that was that we had close proximity to grocery stores, gas stations, and RV repair facilities.
-Living near Miami did me in.
+Still, living near Miami did me in.
 I wanted out.

 A Note About This Topic:

 Let me preface the rest of this article by saying I don’t like the idea of making the transition from city life to country living such that you are an hour’s drive from the nearest store or supply house.
-I don’t think your new home location has to be like that.
+I don’t think your new home location has to be subject to those kinds of parameters.

-Yet most country folk do just that and wind up having to plan their lives accordingly.
-Of course, if you make a trip into town and forget something, you have to wait for the next trip to get it.
+Yet, most country folk do just that and wind up having to plan their lives accordingly.
+Of course, if you do a shopping spree in town and forget something, you have to wait for the next trip to get it.
 I favor meeting this new change half way.
-Hence the inspiration for the title for this series or articles: “A Hybrid Country Life”.
+Hence the inspiration for the title for this series of articles: “A Hybrid Country Life”.

 Most of the stories I read that describe the ordeals others go through after embracing the country lifestyle share a similar thread.
-The events the majority of people go through to make the country homestead change are noteworthy.
+The scenarios the majority of people endure are noteworthy.
 The transition comes with the recognition that there is a large price to pay for this new way of living.
-As I alluded to earlier, they face the prospect of doing water pump repairs, septic tank cleanings, muddy roads, no trash pickup, and the lack of an opportunity to make that quick trip to the corner convenience store.
+As I alluded to earlier, they face the prospect of doing water pump repairs, septic tank cleanings, driving on muddy roads, having no trash pickup, and the lack of an opportunity to make that quick trip to the corner convenience store.

-The biggest reasons for going, it seems, is to escape from things like city traffic jams, and unfriendly neighbors next door.
-Crime, air pollution, deteriorating public schools, the high cost of living, and accompanying taxes add to the mix.
-And that’s enough!
+The biggest reasons for going, it seems, is to escape things like city traffic jams, unfriendly neighbors next door, crime, air pollution, deteriorating public schools, the high cost of living, and accelerating property taxes that all add to the mix.
+And for someone like me, that’s enough!

 To many people leaving their seemingly comfortable lifestyle, the city has done them in.
 And I agree 100 percent!
 After living in Southern California, New Orleans, and Miami, I am first in line to side with them.